Zastai/MetaBrainz.MusicBrainz/README.md

 ## MetaBrainz.MusicBrainz.CoverArt.dll

-This assembly corresponds to the libcoverart library.
+This assembly corresponds to the libcoverart library (wrapping the [CoverArtArchive API](musicbrainz.org/doc/Cover_Art_Archive/API)).
-An attempt will be made to keep the same class hierarchy.
+An attempt will be made to keep the same basic class hierarchy.

 ## MetaBrainz.MusicBrainz.DiscId.dll